kenzo-staelens/pg_engine/docs/source/quickstart/configuration_display.rst

 Display Configuration
 =====================

-The display configuration, albeit small, is used to configure engine components that handle rendering and other user interractions like :class:`~pg_engine.core.bases.lib_abstract.TRenderer` and :class:`~pg_engine.core.bases.lib_abstract.TUIManager`.
+The display configuration, albeit small, is used to configure engine components that handle rendering and other user interractions like :class:`~pg_engine.api.interface_renderer.IRenderer` and :class:`~pg_engine.api.interface_uimanager.IUIManager`.
 It is also the first file in this quickstart guide that uses a reference file for it's data.

 .. code-block:: yaml
    :emphasize-lines: 3,4